IQSS/dataverse/doc/sphinx-guides/source/installation/prerequisites.rst

 Installing Payara
 =================

 **Note:** The Dataverse installer need not be run as root, and it is recommended that Payara not run as root either.
-We suggest the creation of a "dataverse" service account for this purpose.
+We suggest the creation of a "dataverse" service account for this purpose:

+	# useradd dataverse

 - Download and install Payara (installed in ``/usr/local/payara5`` in the example commands below)::